cgc/cocosci-lightbot/README.md

 ## Experiment workflow
 1. Prep code!
 Make sure cost on consent screen (`templates/consent.html`) is up to date.
 2. Update `experiment_code_version` and make a git tag marking commit the code was run with.
-3. Scale up Heroku: `heroku ps:scale --app cocosci-optdisco web=1:Hobby`.
+3. Scale up Heroku: `heroku ps:scale --app cocosci-lightbot web=1:Hobby`.
 4. Using `./bin/psiturk-herokudb`, ensure `mode live`, submit with `hit create <# HIT> <payment> <expiry>`.
 Example is `hit create 9 4.00 1`.
-5. Use sanity script to keep track of HITs & automatically scale down Heroku: `python bin/sanity.py cocosci-optdisco`.
+5. Use sanity script to keep track of HITs & automatically scale down Heroku: `python bin/sanity.py cocosci-lightbot`.
 6. Pay/Approve workers for a HIT with `worker approve --hit $HIT`.
 See HITs with `hit list --active`.
 7. Verify all workers have been paid with `worker list --submitted`.
 8. Download data with `PORT= ON_HEROKU=1 DATABASE_URL=$(heroku config:get DATABASE_URL) bin/fetch_data.py $CODE_VERSION`.